He was told his father walked out in 1961. Then he started digging up the basement.

 “The DNA was extremely well-preserved within the skeletal remains, even after almost 60 years,” Suffolk County Medical Examiner Michael Caplan told Newsday on Wednesday.
 With this week’s positive identification, Carroll says his family would like to inter his father in a graveyard with the full honor of a combat veteran.

 Authorities continue to investigate the homicide.
 Suffolk County police say no one ever filed a missing person’s report about George’s 1961 disappearance.
-Law enforcement officials have also indicated they would have liked to interview the deceased Darress, Dorothy’s second husband.
+Law enforcement officials have also indicated they would have liked to interview the deceased Darress.
 The Carroll children, however, say they don’t want to speculate or theorize about how George ended up where he did.

 “I feel great that my dad is finally free from that crappy hole,” Michael said.